 Repeated courses are counted in attempted credits and, if successfully completed, earned credits.
 The highest grade received in the course will be used in the cumulative GPA.
 A student is allowed to repeat a passed course only once and receive financial aid.

 Withdrawals (W) and Incompletes (I) or Withdraw Failures (WF) or Failures (F) are counted in the attempted credit hours but are not successfully completed or earned.

 Transfer courses including credits received during consortium study and applicable to the program of study will be counted as attempted and earned credits.
 These credits will be used in both the quantitative standards, but not in the calculation of the GPA.

-Consortium Studies entered into, once a student at Holy Apostles, will be counted in all three components of the SAP standards.
+Consortium Studies entered into, once a student at Holy Apostles College and Seminary, will be counted in all three components of the SAP standards.

 Audited Courses are not considered credits or earned.

 Program Changes – all attempted credits and earned credits (including transfer credits) that can be applied to the new program of study will be considered in calculating the maximum time frame requirements for the new program.